Cawood Ledford

 Cawood Ledford (April 24, 1926 – September 5, 2001) was a radio play-by-play announcer for the University of Kentucky basketball and football teams.
-Ledford's style and professionalism endeared himself to many sports fans in the Commonwealth of Kentucky and he remains among the most popular sports figures in the state.
+Ledford's style and professionalism endeared himself to many sports fans in the Commonwealth of Kentucky and, more than two decades after his death, he remains among the most popular sports figures in the state.
+Ledford is widely regarded as one the top broadcasters in the history of American sport.

 A native of Harlan, Kentucky, Ledford was educated at Hall High School and Centre College in Danville, Kentucky.
 He began broadcasting high school basketball and football games for WHLN radio in Harlan in 1951 and began broadcasting Kentucky Wildcats games in 1953 after moving to Lexington.
 He remained in his position of play-by-play announcer for University of Kentucky basketball for 39 years.
 His last game as an announcer for a Kentucky basketball game was in 1992, when Kentucky fell to Duke 104–103 in overtime in the NCAA East Regional Final, a game widely considered to be the greatest college basketball game ever played.
-In a gesture of appreciation, Duke head coach Mike Krzyzewski walked to the broadcast area immediately after the game's conclusion and congratulated Ledford on his career.
+In a gesture of appreciation, Duke head coach Mike Krzyzewski walked to the broadcast area shortly after the game's conclusion and congratulated Ledford on his career.

-He also worked as the play-by-play announcer for national radio broadcasts of the NCAA Men's Final Four on the CBS Radio Network, and called many runnings of the Kentucky Derby for CBS Radio.
+Ledford distinguished himself with rare versatility, excelling as a play-by-play announcer in basketball, football, and horse racing.
+In addition to calling games for Kentucky, he worked as the play-by-play announcer for national radio broadcasts of the NCAA Men's Final Four on the CBS Radio Network and called many runnings of the Kentucky Derby for CBS Radio.
 Ledford also announced broadcasts of basketball games of the Kentucky Colonels, a successful American Basketball Association franchise.